Wartem/seeed_respeaker_stt/README.md

 ---

-# Seeed ReSpeaker Speech-to-Text on Raspberry Pi
+# Seeed ReSpeaker Speech-to-Text on Raspberry Pi (5 and Others)

 This repository provides a implementation for setting up and using Seeed's ReSpeaker (tested on 2-Mic) Pi HAT for a speech-to-text system on a Raspberry Pi 5.
 The project is tested on an updated Raspberry Pi 5 with Linux kernel 6.6.51+rpt-rpi-2712 and features Vosk's offline speech recognition.
 This project can be used as a starting point for further development with your Seeed voice card.